thegenemyers/DFA-SPEC/DAF-spec.md

-# **DAS: The Dagstuhl Assembly Specification (V 1.0)**
+# **DAF: The Dagstuhl Assembly Format (V 1.0)**

 *J. Chin, R.Durbin, G. Myers*
 *Aug.
 31, 2016*

 ## PROLOG

-DAS is a generalization of GFA that allows one to specify an assembly graph in either less detail, e.g. just the topology of the graph, or more detail, e.g. the multi-alignment of reads giving rise to each sequence.
+DAF is a generalization of GFA that allows one to specify an assembly graph in either less detail, e.g. just the topology of the graph, or more detail, e.g. the multi-alignment of reads giving rise to each sequence.
 We further designed it to be a suitable representation for a string graph at any stage of assembly, from the graph of all overlaps, to a final resolved assembly